CommittedTeam/CommitCanvas/README.md

 We welcome everyone who is interested in helping improve CommitCanvas!
 If you are interested in being a contributor, please review our [Code of Conduct](./CODE_OF_CONDUCT.md) and [Guidelines for Contributors](./CONTRIBUTING.md) before raising an issue, or beginning a contribution.

 To create a pull request please follow this [template](./pull_request_template.md)

-## Future work

-Currently CommitCanvas only has a feature that lints the commit messages, but we plan to add a feature that will predict the build status before commiting your changes.

 ## Contributors